psu13/mutable-hakyll/posts/quantum.md

 So it works!

-With this background in hand, we can define the _adjoint_ of operator $A$, which we write as $A^*$ (math) or $A^\dagger$ (physics).
+With this background in hand, we can define the _adjoint_ of an operator $A$, which we write as $A^*$ (math) or $A^\dagger$ (physics).
 Anyway, the adjoint of $A$ is an operator that obeys this rule: